wilson0x4d/X4DESO/X4D_Bank/README.md

 If ESO is already running, execute **/reloadui** command.

 ## Versions
+v1.12
+- fixed bug where deposits/withdrawals would not be displayed
+- added support for Gold deposit/withdrawal information (normally provided by X4D_Loot add-on instead.)

+v1.11
+- ESO version update, no functional change

 v1.10
 - More intelligent item deposit/withdraw logic.
 - Fixed "double-deposit to restack" bug.